 Using Future Methods

 Future methods are asynchronous methods that run in background, and we can use them to obtain parallelism.
-If you have a small and dicey job, you may get results that depicts that the task are running sequentially (it seems to be a single threaded environment) but unfortunately that’s misleading, and as soon as the jobs assigned to these methods become tedious you will see unexpected results.
+If you have a small and dicey job, you may get results that depict that the task is running sequentially (it seems to be a single-threaded environment) but unfortunately, that’s misleading, and as soon as the jobs assigned to these methods become tedious you will see unexpected results.
 If you get the expected results in the scenario then it’s a day where you can think of yourself as being born with a silver spoon in your mouth.

 Using Queueable Interface

 Isn’t the Queueable method asynchronous?
 If yes, then won’t they show the same characteristics as future methods?
 If so why are we talking about them.

 These are the questions which arise in the moment of heat and the only point that makes queueable interfaces part of the discussion are that they provide a great advantage over future methods through chaining.

 One queueable job can be chained to another queueable job by enqueuing the first job in the execute () method of second job.
 Not only this, a queueable job can be enqueued to itself.
 This provides a recursive approach.

 Every enqueued job, process in a new transaction and multiple enqueued jobs run in parallel.
 As a result one enqueued job would not be able to determine whether other enqueued jobs have been completed or not.